THEA - Theatre

 THEA 516.
 Scriptwriting I (3).

-General education advanced further study course.
+General education humanities and fine arts advanced further study course.
 Cross-listed as ENGL 517.
-The writing of scripts for performance in theatre, film, television and the Internet.
+Writing scripts for performance.
 Emphasizes both verbal and visual aspects of scriptwriting.
 If possible, the scripts are given in-class readings by actors.
 Prerequisite: instructor's consent.

 THEA 517.
 Scriptwriting II (3).

-General education advanced further study course.
+General education humanities and fine arts advanced further study course.
 Cross-listed as ENGL 518.
-The writing of scripts for performance in theatre, film, television and the Internet.
+Writing scripts for performance in theatre, film, television and the Internet.
 Emphasizes both verbal and visual aspects of scriptwriting.
 If possible, the scripts are given in-class readings by actors.
 Prerequisite: instructor's consent.

 THEA 530.
 Musical Theatre Scene Study (2).

 An interdisciplinary practicum course with opportunities for student performers to refine interdisciplinary techniques by performing scenes from a variety of musical theatre genres including operetta, book musicals and rock musicals.
 Advanced students may explore opportunities to gain experience in directing and choreographing under faculty guidance and supervision.
 Prerequisites: junior or senior musical theatre, dance or voice majors only; and/or permission of the instructors.

 Lab arr.
 Advanced stagecraft class.
 Explores advanced construction techniques for the fabrication of stage scenery and stage properties through applied study in materials and processes.
 Students complete a research project and presentation/demonstration of research findings.
 Independent projects relating to materials and techniques studied are pursued in arranged labs.
 Includes a minimum of 45 hours of applied processes and materials laboratory time.
 Prerequisite: THEA 244.

 THEA 546.
 Scene Painting (3).